Audi R8 (Type 4S): Special models

-R8 e-Tron
+R8 e-tron

 The production version of the Audi R8 e-tron was introduced at the 2015 Geneva Motor Show.
 The limited production electric sports car was available only in Europe.
 Fewer than 100 units were sold at the end-of-production run.

 The R8 e-tron was fitted with two electric motors mounted on the rear wheels having a power output of 462 PS and 678 lbft of torque.
-The battery pack consisted of a 92kWh T-shaped liquid cooled Lithium-ion battery.
+The battery pack consisted of a 92 kWh T-shaped liquid-cooled lithium-ion battery.
 The e-tron could accelerate from 0-60 mph in 3.9 seconds and could attain a top speed of 250 kph.
 The e-tron's electric range was 450 km as promised by Audi.
 The curb weight of the car amounted to 1780 kg.